mljar/plotai/README.md

 <a href="https://www.linkedin.com/in/aleksandra-p%C5%82o%C5%84ska-42047432/">👩‍💼 LinkedIn</a>
 </p>

+## Important secutiry risk

+The PlotAI executes code from LLM.
+It is using `exec()` function for this.

+I commented out the `exec()` function in file `plotai/code/executor.py`.
+If you understand the security risks you need to remove comment to use the package.

 # PlotAI 🎨🤖

 The easiest way to create plots in Python and Matplotlib.
 The `plotai` is using LLM to generate code and plots.